timchurches/Ggplot2Talk/Ggplot2Talk/index.md

       - such attributes are analogus to pronunciation (or maybe typography?)

    >- ggplot2 specifies such attributes with a ```theming``` system
-      - the default theme is very attractive, and thoughtfully designs
+      - the default theme is very attractive, and thoughtfully designed
       - alternative themes come with the package
       - easy to tweak themes or design your own